-- The class teachers will visit them in their nursery setting and meet with their key person to discuss the child's transition into school and their progress so far (home visits will be done for children that are not at preschool) - They will attend a few taster sessions in Reception to meet their new class teachers and

-- learning support assistants through 'stay and play' sessions - Parents are given a Welcome Pack to introduce them to the routines, expectations of school and what they can expect when their child starts in Reception - Parents information meeting is held and run by the Reception teachers in the Summer term
+- The class teachers will visit them in their nursery setting and meet with their key person to discuss the child's transition into school and their progress so far (home visits will be done for children that are not at preschool) - They will attend a taster session in Reception to meet their new class teachers and learning support assistants through a 'stay and play' session. - Parents are given a Welcome Pack to introduce them to the routines, expectations of school and what they can expect when their child starts in Reception - Parents information meeting is held and run by the Reception teachers in the Summer term in preparation for September. - At St Martha's we have explored many ways of transitioning the children into school for the first time.
+In September we invite children to stay at school for half a day, for several sessions- during this time the children do not have lunch at school.
+During the second phase the children will attend school full time every day.
+Transition into school is carefully managed and planned to ensure the best for the children, setting them up to be confident and happy at school.

-Transition to Year I from the EYFS
+Transition to Year 1 from the EYFS

 During the final term in Reception, the EYFS Profile is completed for each child.
-The Profile provides parents and carers, staff and teachers with a well-rounded picture of a child's knowledge, understanding and abilities, their progress against expected levels, and their readiness for Year I. The Profile includes ongoing observation, all relevant records held by the setting, discussions with parents and carers, and any other adults whom the teacher, parent or carer judges can offer a useful contribution.
+The Profile provides parents and carers, staff and teachers with a well-rounded picture of a child's knowledge, understanding and abilities, their progress against expected levels, and their readiness for Year 1.
+The Profile includes on-going observation, all relevant records held by the setting, discussions with parents and carers, and any other adults whom the teacher, parent or carer judges can offer a useful contribution.
 Each child's level of development is assessed against the early learning goals (ELGs).
 The profile indicates whether children are meeting expected levels of development, or if they are not yet reaching expected levels ('emerging').
-Year I teachers are given a copy of the Profile report together with a short commentary on each child's skills and abilities in relation to the three key Characteristics of Effective Learning.
-This informs the dialogue between Reception and Year I teachers about each child's stage of development and learning needs and assists with the planning of activities in Year 1.
-At St Martha's Catholic Primary School we have a 'transition document' that we follow to ensure a smooth transition between Reception and Year I. Parents are sent an information letter detailing their child's transition plan and their child's new teacher.
-In the Summer term the Reception children get to know their new Year I teacher.
-Their Year I teacher visits the children in their Reception classroom and a programme of sessions is worked through over the Summer term.
-This includes a visit to their new classroom with their teacher.
-There are 'get to know you' activities that are to be completed throughout this term too.
-These sessions are a chance for the children to get to know their new teacher and environment.
+Year 1 teachers are given a copy of the Profile report together with a short commentary on each child's skills and abilities in relation to the three key Characteristics of Effective Learning.
+This informs the dialogue between Reception and Year 1 teachers about each child's stage of development and learning needs, and assists with the planning of activities in Year 1.